Oreo: Limited editions

 Beginning in the early 2010s, Nabisco began releasing limited edition runs of cookies with more exotic flavors.
-These "limited editions" typically appear in stores for a short period and are then discontinued, although some varieties have since resurfaced, for example: Reese's Oreos returned for a second limited run after they were first introduced for a limited period in 2014; and Birthday Cake Oreos, originally introduced in 2012, have since become permanently available.
+These typically appear in stores for a short period only, before being discontinued, although some varieties have since resurfaced, for example: Reese's Oreos returned for a second limited run after they were first introduced for a limited period in 2014; and Birthday Cake Oreos, originally introduced in 2012, have since become permanently available.
 Some limited editions are only made available at certain retailers.

 Limited-edition runs usually feature a crème filling that has been flavored to replicate the taste of a specific fruit or dessert, from familiar flavors such as lemon or mint, to the more specific and unusual flavors of blueberry pie or red velvet cake.
-They may also incorporate different varieties of cookie wafer, for example Cinnamon-Bun Oreos featured cinnamon-flavored cookies and "frosting-flavored crème".
+They may also incorporate different varieties of cookie wafer, for example Cinnamon-Bun Oreos featured cinnamon-flavored wafers and "frosting-flavored crème".
 In recent years, some limited editions have paired Oreos with other recognizable confectionery brands, including Reese's, Swedish Fish, and Peeps.

 Oreo's six-person team in charge of special flavors is extremely secretive; the company will not disclose even the group's name.
 The limited-edition flavors largely serve as advertising for Oreo's regular varieties.

-Oreo cookies was mentioned as one of the strong brands - such as behind family-oriented companies in Forbes.
+Advertising campaigns

+You Can Still Dunk in the Dark

+When the lights went out during Super Bowl XLVII in 2013, Oreo immediately parodied the event on social media with a "You Can Still Dunk in the Dark" post.
+The post earned 15,000 retweets and 20,000 Facebook likes in an hour.

+Oreo Daily Twist

+Oreo Daily was a social media campaign celebrating Oreo's 100th birthday.
+Every day, from June 25 to October 2, Oreo posted ads of their cookies transformed into something new to celebrate national holidays, pop culture milestone, and key moments in American history.
+Using reinvented Oreo cookies, ads in the campaign honored the Mars rover landing, Elvis week, the invention of Pac-Man, and the release of The Dark Knight in theaters.

+Dunk Challenge

+In 2017, NBA player Shaquille O'Neal starred in an Oreo commercial to promote their #OreoDunkSweepstakes.
+In the ad, O'Neal can be seen performing an acrobatic slam dunk of an Oreo cookie into a glass of milk.
+Fans could show off their own dunking abilities for the chance to win prizes.